 Total Conference Attendees

-The events were attended by 7,158 conference people, of which 89% were overnight visitors who spent $219 per night.
+The events were attended by 27,953 conference attendees, of which 74% were from outside the local region.

-The events generated an estimated $4.1 million in expenditure from non-local attendees.
+The events generated an estimated $14.8 million in direct expenditure from non-local attendees.

-There are now more than 163 events on the Sydney and NSW Event Calendar – all with the potential to generate tourism arrivals and expenditure in destinations throughout the state.
+Each year there are hundreds of events held throughout Sydney and NSW, which appeal to a broad spectrum of audiences and experiences – all with the potential to generate tourism arrivals and expenditure in destinations throughout the state.

-Source: National and International Visitor Surveys, Year Ended March 2020; Tourism Research Australia.
+Source: National Visitor Survey, Year Ended June 2023; Tourism Research Australia.